Photo: Martin Falbisoner / Wikimedia Commons

 Price: €350–2,500/night | Location: Od Puča 1, Dubrovnik Old Town

-Pucić Palace is the finest and most historic hotel within the Dubrovnik Old Town walls — the 17th-century baroque palace (the Pucić family were one of the great noble families of the Ragusa Republic, and their palace was among the finest private residences in the city), with 17 rooms and suites (all differently decorated, with the original architectural fabric preserved: the stone doorways, the vaulted ceilings, the carved family crests).
-The extraordinary position immediately on the Gundulic Market Square (the daily fruit and vegetable market that is the most authentic scene in Old Town Dubrovnik) and the private boat transfer to the hotel’s beach club provide the most complete Old Town luxury experience.
+Pucić Palace is the finest and most historic hotel within the Dubrovnik Old Town walls — a 17th-century baroque palace (the Pucić family were one of the great noble families of the Ragusa Republic, and their palace was among the most distinguished private residences in the city), with 17 rooms and suites (all differently decorated, with the original architectural fabric preserved: the stone doorways, the vaulted ceilings, the carved family crests).
+Its position immediately on the Gundulić Market Square (the daily fruit and vegetable market that is the most authentic scene in Old Town Dubrovnik) and the private boat transfer to the hotel’s beach club provide the most complete Old Town luxury experience.

 Hotel Stari Grad — Atmospheric Boutique